 Communication is the key to success at every level of your business.
 But it’s even more important for HR departments since the information being provided is so crucial to the lives of your staff.

 So many businesses fall short here, and it’s causing major engagement issues with their employees.
 According to a recent survey, 80% of the US workforce says that poor communication is causing them stress at work.

 This stress is impacting performance.
 In fact, 63% of workers in the same study said that they’ve wanted to quit because ineffective communication has hindered their ability to do their jobs.

 A mobile app can drastically boost engagement at work.
-It’s also one of the best ways to improve internal communications with field employees.
+It’s also one of the best ways to improve internal communications and performance management with field employees.

 Check out this case study on Preferred Materials.

 To summarize, only 20% of their 1,875 employees were office-based.
 It was challenging for them to communicate with remote staff, and their HR department couldn’t keep up with the calls and emails.

 The solution—Preferred Materials built an HR mobile app, which resulted in a 300% engagement increase.